 READ MORE ⇒ 6 Affordable Vacation Ideas With Pets

-Before choosing a sitter, ask for two or three references.
-And be sure to follow up!
-You’ll want to know if these clients were happy with the service they received, and if their pets appeared to be well cared for while they were away.
+Before choosing a sitter, ask for two or three client references.
+And be sure to give those folks a call!
+It’s the best way to know if these clients were happy with the service they received, and if their pets appeared to be well cared for while they were away.

 Also, check online to see if the pet sitting service has received reviews on Google, Facebook, or other websites.